 What is a Normal distribution?

-Types of Normal distribution Problems
+Normal distribution Word Problems

 When you tackle normal distribution in a statistics class, you’re trying to find the area under the curve.
 The total area is 100% (as a decimal, that’s 1).
 Normal distribution problems come in six basic types.
 How do you know that a word problem involves normal distribution?
 Look for the key phrase “assume the variable is normally distributed” or “assume the variable is approximately normal.”
 To solve a normal distribution word problem you need to figure out which type you have.
 You can do this in three easy steps:

 Step 3: Check the third column for what the problem is asking you to do.
 Then follow the link in the first column for a step-by-step article.